McCarthy Center Faculty Scholars

 The McCarthy Center Faculty Scholar Initiative, launched in fall 2021, is designed to strengthen the Leo T. McCarthy Center’s (LTMC) connections with faculty, ensure that the Center’s mission and values inform university-wide commitments, enhance the culture of community-engaged teaching and research at USF, and disseminate scholarship of engagement from USF to the broader higher education field.
 Faculty Scholars commit to the following over a two year period:

-• Co-facilitate professional development opportunities for faculty with McCarthy staff, leveraging their expertise and experience with community engagement
+- Contribute to professional development offerings for faculty organized by McCarthy staff, leveraging their expertise and experience with community engagement

 Selection of Faculty Scholars